voytee/activepesel/README.md

 For the invalid PESEL numbers the ```date_of_birth``` attribute is set to ```nil``` and the ```sex``` is 9 - not applicable.

-# Using Activepesel outside ActiveModel / ActiveRecord models.
+# Using Activepesel outside ActiveModel / ActiveRecord models

 You can use it like in the given example